 Reflect on the risk-cap since the same events would be secured if they have high impact (SQSS clause 5.3) or if their probability increases (SQSS clause 5.5).

-This SQSS modification proposal aligns with the Transmission Acceleration Action Plan, https://www.neso.energy/industry-information/system-access-reformwhich has broad industry support and aims to modernise network access planning, reduce emergency recalls, and support a consumer-centric approach levering digital technologies.
+This SQSS modification proposal aligns with the Transmission Acceleration Action Plan and the System Access Reform,which has broad industry support and aims to modernise network access planning, reduce emergency recalls, and support a consumer-centric approach levering digital technologies.

 What is the Proposer’s solution?